-- Construction of three temporary hangers on an existing concrete ramp.
+- Construct up to three temporary hangers on an existing concrete ramp.
 The hangers are required to perform aircraft maintenance on aircraft.
 Power to the hangers will be supplied by connecting to the existing commercial power. - GFAFB is providing hangar 613 for additional aircraft maintenance.
-The hangar door will need to be modified to accommodate the tail section of the B-1B.
-Addition electrical and lighting upgrades may also be required. - Building 556 will be shared with the 319 Reconnaissance Wing (RW).
-Electrical and HVAC repairs are required to make area useable for operations and mission planning - Temporary relocation of 17 B-1B.
+The hangar door will be modified to accommodate the tail section of the B-1B.
+Additional electrical and lighting upgrades may also be required. - Building 556 will be shared with the 319 Reconnaissance Wing (RW).
+Electrical and HVAC repairs are required to make the area useable for operations and mission planning. - Temporary relocation of 17 B-1B.
 GFAFB has the required space to park the aircraft on the ramp on the east side of the runway. - Establish a temporary deicing operation at GFAFB.
-Equipment from EAFB will be transferred to GFAFB for deicing and recovery of deicing fluid. - Temporary relocation of up to 1,000 airmen and civilians to GFAFB to support operations.
+Equipment from EAFB will be transferred to GFAFB for deicing and recovery of deicing fluid. - Temporarily relocate up to 1,000 airmen and civilians to GFAFB to support operations.
 The 28 Bomb Wing (BW) will transfer personnel, munitions, equipment and supplies to limit impacts to 319 RW operations. - One to four sorties would occur per day.
 Approximately 900 sorties would be completed in the 10-month period. - The 319 RW has supplied additional workspace in the following buildings for shared use: B520, B521, B522, B556, B601, B603, B605, B607, B609, B613, B633, B661, B668, and B670.
-The facilities will be used for equipment storage, office space, and addition maintenance areas.
-Additionally, six (6) munition storage structures are available for use include 739, 740, 743, 744, 745 and 746. - Potential buildings that may be used during the relocation use with the 319 RW include: B117, B232, B143, B316, B326, B409, B410, B513, B516, B517, B523, B528, B621 and B622.
+The facilities will be used for equipment storage, office space, and additional maintenance areas.
+Additionally, six (6) munition storage structures are available for use, to include 739, 740, 743, 744, 745 and 746. - Potential buildings that may be used during the relocation use with the 319 RW include: B117, B232, B143, B316, B326, B409, B410, B513, B516, B517, B523, B528, B621 and B622.
 The potential buildings would provide additional administrative space, training areas, and storage.
-No modifications would be required for use.
+No modifications would be required for use. - Minor aircraft maintenance will occur at GFAFB while periodic, major maintenance will be completed at Dyess Air Force Base (DAFB) when required.